 Credit Utilization Ratio

 A credit utilization ratio is a ratio between a person’s debt and available credit.
 When a person signs up as a guarantor, their credit record will have the new loan.
 This means that their credit utilization rate will increase.
-Anything over 30% can harm credit, so keeping track of this ratio is essential before agreeing to sign up as a guarantor.
+Anything over 30% can harm credit, so keeping track of this ratio is essential.

 Loan Default and Collection Accounts